Family Office

 | Total venture exposure | $40M |

-Because the SFO has fewer than the family's permitted clients (immediate family plus key employees), is wholly owned by family trusts, and does not market itself, it qualifies under SEC Rule 202(a)(11)(G)-1 and avoids Advisers Act registration.
-The $40M venture portfolio operates without RIA compliance overhead, which is the structural advantage of the family office form compared to a registered private wealth firm of similar size.
+Because the SFO serves only family members and trusts, is wholly owned by the family, and does not market itself, it typically qualifies for the investment-adviser exemption available in its home jurisdiction.
+The $40M venture portfolio operates without the compliance overhead of a registered wealth manager, which is the structural advantage of the family office form compared to a registered private wealth firm of similar size.

 Frequently asked